-The goal of the MEMORI Corps intervention research study is to find out if providing personalized, virtual companion-guided service by trained senior volunteers can help people living with dementia living at home and support their care partner(s).
+The goal of the MEMORI Corps intervention research study is to find out if providing personalized, virtual companion-guided service by trained Companion Guides can help people living with dementia living at home and support their care partner(s).

 Who may join?

-We are recruiting two groups of participants: 1) People living with dementia and their care partner(s) who reside together in the same home in Baltimore City or Baltimore County; and 2) Healthy volunteers 55 years of age and older to serve as companions.
+We are recruiting two groups of participants: 1) People living with dementia and their care partner(s) who reside together in the same home; and 2) Healthy volunteers 55 years of age and older to serve as Companion Guides.